BillyBoss

 Vulnerability Explanation

-Nexus Repository Manager 3 versions 3.21.1 and below are vulnerableto Java EL injection which allows a low privilege user to remotely execute code on the target server.
+Nexus Repository Manager 3 versions 3.21.1 and below are vulnerable to Java EL injection which allows a low privilege user to remotely execute code on the target server.

 Vulnerability Fix